FCOO/leaflet-geojsonlayer-fwarn/README.md

 ## Description
 Leaflet control for Danish Firing Warning notices.
-The notices are provided by the Danish Maritime Authority but this layer uses a proxy service provided by the Danish Defence Centre for Operational Oceanography.
+The notices are provided by the Danish Maritime Authority at https://niord.dma.dk

 ## Installation